ericnormand/squarepeg/FUTUREPLANS.md

 ## Future History (planning)

-### 0.6.0

-I would like to explore generating parser classes for use by Java and other JVM languages.
-This shouldn't be too much trouble.
-Rules are just functions.

 ### 0.7.0

 I want to dedicate a release just to documentation.
 One of my goals is